liquidcronos/praeflexbot_website/_pages/robotics.md

 ## Theoretical Robotics Courses
 The following courses provide theoretical foundations obout robotics.
-Students will learn how to model a robot like the TriPed and controll it using techniques like optimal control.
+Students will learn how to model a robot like the TriPed and controll it using optimal control techniques.
 #### Robotics 1

 #### Robotics 2